-With a hand-picked array of staff focused on the training of soloist, chamber and orchestral musicians, Llewellyn set about transforming Australian attitudes to music-and he wanted Canberra to be the nation’s musical hub.
+It was a dream based on the world-famous Juilliard School in New York, where Australian conductor and violinist Ernest Llewellyn had studied.
+With a hand-picked array of staff focused on the training of soloists, chamber and orchestral musicians, Llewellyn set about transforming Australian attitudes to music; he wanted Canberra to be the nation’s musical hub.

 As a result, the Canberra School of Music opened in 1965, in modest premises within a childcare centre in Manuka.
-Llewellyn had recently left his position at the Sydney Symphony Orchestra and relished the challenge to create a new school in Canberra.
+Llewellyn had recently left his position at the Sydney Symphony Orchestra, and relished the challenge to create a new school in Canberra.

 Within a year, he had gathered outstanding teachers and performers, including violinist Vincent Edwards, tenor William Herbert and pianist and composer Larry Sitsky.
-He insisted it should aim for standards comparable with the high level of research and teaching already occurring at ANU.
+He insisted it should aim for standards comparable with the high level of research and teaching already occurring at the Australian National University.

+Across the other side of Canberra a jazz campus flourished in Manuka, catering to many students.
 Jazz campus alumni played at festivals around the world and recorded in a number of genres, including pop.